blockbuilder97/blockbuilder97/README.md

-###  👋 Hi I'm geoffhorwitz.eth
+###  👋 Hi I'm Geoff Horwitz

-Co-Founder of Layer2 Talent: Technical Recruiter
+Recruting @Base and Co-Founder of Layer2 Talent

-Doing everythig to help Ethereum obliberate the galaxy.
+If you're looking at this you might want to consider pinging me

-How to reach me .....
+How to reach me:

 ### Links:
 - [LinkedIn](https://www.linkedin.com/in/geoffrey-horwitz-813033170/)